piwicode/piwicode.github.io/_posts/2013-08-01-Narrowing-gets-funny.md

 reveals that the float is converted to an int, and clamped to the negative value of largest magnitude: `0x80000000`.
 Then the 32 bit binary representation is truncated to a 16 bit short: `0x0000`.

-It is possible compute the largest float value that is converted without causing overflow:
+It is possible compute the float range that is converted without causing overflow:
 {% highlight java %}
-Float.intBitsToFloat(Float.floatToIntBits(0x8000)-1);
+Float.intBitsToFloat(Float.floatToIntBits(Short.MAX_VALUE+1)-1);
+// => 32767.998
+Float.intBitsToFloat(Float.floatToIntBits(Short.MIX_VALUE-1)-1);
+// => -32768.996
 {% endhighlight %}

-Let it be said that developers never finish learning.
+The trick consists in selecting the first integer that cause an overflow by explicitly going over the `short` range boundaries.
+This is what `Short.MAX_VALUE+1` achieves.

+Then the integer value is converted to float.
+This is an exact conversion given that float has a 23 bits mantissa.
+This float value is the smallest one that causes an overflow.

+Finally the next float value toward zero is selected.
+As a consequence the rounding toward zero will match the right boundary of short value interval.

+Everyday is a school day.